StackVista/stackstate-docs/configure/topology/topology_sources.md

 ## Overview

 Topology sources are used to get data from the Kafka bus, which receives the data from the StackState topology API.
-They can be configured in the StackState UI page **Settings** > **Topology Synchronization** > **Sts sources**.
+They can be configured from the StackState UI page **Settings** > **Topology Synchronization** > **Sts sources**.
 Each configured topology data source is listed here, together with its connection status and settings.
 You can also edit, delete and export topology data sources from this list.

 ## Add a new topology data source